curtjsmiley/curtjsmiley/README.md

 - 👋 Hi, I’m Curtis
 - 👀 I’m interested in creating useful tools for the world, and learnig new things!
-- 🌱 I’m currently learning python and trying to expand my
+- 🌱 I’m currently learning python and trying to expand my knowledge into the NFT SPACE
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on dynamic and generative NFTS, and more
 - 📫 How to reach me: curtjsmiley@gmail.com

 <!---